otterworks/OtterWorks_CircuitPython_DRV8305/README.rst

 Installing from PyPI
 --------------------

-On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/otterworks-circuitpython-drv8305/>`_.
+On supported GNU/Linux systems like the BeagleBone Black, you can install the driver locally `from PyPI <https://pypi.org/project/otterworks-circuitpython-drv8305/>`_.
 To install for current user:

 .. code-block:: shell